fhnw-imvs/fhnw-idb/introduction/Python/README.md

 To keep running a application, even after a reboot, it must be installed as a **systemd service**.
 Use `systemctl` and  the service file [blink.service](blink.service) to start the python program as system service.
 Follow these [instructions](https://www.raspberrypi.com/documentation/computers/using_linux.html#the-systemd-daemon) to install the program as a service.

+**Warning:** Check the `ExecStart`!
+It must reference your application using the complete absolute path.

 Note:

 * If you use print statements in your python program, you can see them using the tool `journalctl`: